lethal-guitar/RigelEngine/README.md

 ### Windows builds

-While the project can be built successfully on Windows, this is not yet fully supported.
-In particular, some changes to the `atria` library are necessary in order to work on MSVC 2015, and there is no CMake find script for SDL 2 yet.
+Although the project can be built successfully on Windows, this is not yet fully supported.
+In particular, there is no CMake find script for SDL 2 yet.
 Full Windows support is planned for the future.